icameron/nxicy-nx-plugins/packages/python-lambda/README.md

 # Python-lambda Nx Plugin
-Python-lambda is an Nx plugin that simplifies the creation and management of applications and functions and adding modules libraries, specifically designed for AWS Lambda deployment.
-This plugin enhances your Nx workspace with capabilities for building, packaging, and deploying self-contained AWS Lambda functions.
+Python-lambda is an Nx plugin that simplifies the creation and management of applications and handlers and adding modules libraries, specifically designed for AWS Lambda deployment.
+This plugin enhances your Nx workspace with capabilities for building, packaging, and deploying self-contained AWS Lambda handlers.
 Additionally, it offers convenient options for testing your builds using localstack by specifying the extracted folder as the hot-reload bucket.

 ## Installation